 In the Winsor & Newton watercolor lightfast test above, you can see there is minor fading present in the diluted swatch for PO73 Winsor Orange Red Shade.
 This is not dramatic, being roughly equivalent to LFII level fading.
 However, if you dilute it with water even more this fading can increase.
-This can be problematic in buildings with large windows or homes near the equator that receive even an hour or two a day of sunrise/sunset beams of light.
+This can be problematic in buildings that receive even an hour or two a day of sunrise/sunset beams of light through the windows.

 While not as fugitive as PR177 found in the popular Daniel Smith color "Moonglow", I did see signs of fading in the color called Shadow Violet.
 PO73's fading also causes a loss of warm hue in the similar color by Paul Rubens called Moonlight Purple.
 When PO73 is such a small part of the mixture, the overall lightfastness suffers.
 I have mixed feelings about calling this paint lightfast when there's an "IF" statement attached.
 This will be a color I continue to test over a variety of brands to see if some pigment sources are more stable than others.